-Produced by Randy Burns (Megadeth, Nuclear Assault), the production has just the right amount of distortion and fuzz without sounding under produced, and the heaviness drops like an anvil.
-“Darkness Descends” squeals from silence with a heavy methodical gait, almost a primordial warning, until discipline collapses to savagery and the main riff, mighty chorus, and verbose lyrics flatten all around.
+Produced by Randy Burns, the production has just the right amount of distortion and fuzz without sounding under-produced, and the heaviness drops like an anvil.
+“Darkness Descends” squeals from silence with a heavy methodical gait, almost a primordial warning until discipline collapses into savagery and the main riff, mighty chorus, and verbose lyrics flatten all around.
 “The Burning of Sodom”, originally presented on the Combat compilation Bullets Vol. 1 without the scream at the beginning, is hallmark; monstrous thrash with pummeling drum work via man mountain Gene Hoglan and Don Doty’s throaty vocals.
-The assailing “Hunger of the Undead” does nothing to diminish the fevered pace, and sets the stage for the vicious riff-monger “Merciless Death”.
+The assailing “Hunger of the Undead” does nothing to diminish the fevered pace, and progressively sets the stage for vicious riff-monger “Merciless Death”.
 The subtle bass line leading the track is the calm before the storm, then the sky breaks and the pounding chorus rattles speakers off perches everywhere.

 It would be three years before Dark Angel releases their third offering, Leave Scars, and in that time the beefier Ron Rinehart will replace vocalist Don Doty.
-Though a strong lp and with several afterward, it would never be the same.
-Drummer Gene Hoglan would later help reinvent Death and back Strapping Young Lad, while guitarist Jim Durkin would stint with early speed merchants Hirax during the early part of the century.
-All in all, darkness had definitely blackened all the earth on that day in ’86 it accompanied my ass home from the record shop.
+Though a strong lp and with several afterward, it wouldn't quite be the same, at least not for me.
+All in all, however, darkness had definitely blackened all the earth on that day in ’86 it accompanied my ass home from the record shop.